 Placenta previa may go away later in your pregnancy, and you may not need treatment.
 Your placenta may move when your uterus changes shape as you get closer to delivery.
 If you need treatment, it may depend on how far along you are in your pregnancy.
 Your treatment also depends on how much of your cervix is covered by your placenta.
 You may need any of the following:

-- Bed rest: You may need to be on bedrest until your baby is ready to be born.
+- You may need to be on bedrest until your baby is ready to be born.
 You may be able to rest at home, or you may need to stay in the hospital.
 If you are in the hospital, your healthcare provider may keep you on a monitor.
 A monitor is used to watch your vital signs (heart rate, breathing, and blood pressure).
 You may also need to wear a fetal monitor.
-Ask your healthcare provider which activities you may do while you are on bedrest.
+Ask your provider which activities you may do while you are on bedrest.

-- Blood transfusion: You may need a blood transfusion if you lose a large amount of blood.
+- You may need a blood transfusion if you lose a large amount of blood.
 During a blood transfusion, you will get donated blood through an IV.
 You may need a transfusion while you are still pregnant or after your baby is born.

-- Amniocentesis: An amniocentesis test may be done to check your unborn baby's lungs if you have a C-section date planned.
+- An amniocentesis (amnio) may be done to check your baby's lungs if you have a C-section date planned.
 An amnio may be done between weeks 36 and 37 of your pregnancy if you are not bleeding.
 Ask your provider for more information about amniocentesis.

-- Delivery of your baby: Early delivery of your baby may be needed.
-If your due date is close and your placenta does not cover your cervix, you may be able to give birth vaginally.
+- Your baby may need to be delivered early.
+If your due date is close, you may be able to give birth vaginally.
 If your placenta covers most or all of your cervix, a C-section will be done.
-A C-section may also be done if you have heavy bleeding or you or your baby is in danger.
+A C-section may also be done if you have heavy bleeding, or you or your baby is in danger.

 How can I manage placenta previa?